run-llama/llama-hub/loader_hub/confluence/README.md

 ## Usage

-Here's an example usage of the NotionPageReader.
+Here's an example usage of the ConfluenceReader.

 ```python
 from llama_index import download_loader